-MAP identified numerous gaps in measures in the current Child Core Set.
-These include:
+During a September 2014 web meeting, MAP identified numerous gaps in measures in the current Child Core Set.
+These were reviewed and refined at the October in-person meeting and include:

-- Care coordination

-- Home- and community-based care
+- Care coordination - Home- and community-based care

-- Social services coordination
+- o Social services coordination

 - Screening for abuse and neglect

 - Injuries and trauma

 - Mental health

-- Access to outpatient and ambulatory mental health services
+- o Access to outpatient and ambulatory mental health services

 - ED use for behavioral health

 - Overuse/medically unnecessary care

 - Appropriate use of CT scans

 - Inpatient measures

-- Durable medical equipment (DME)
+- Durable medical equipment

 - Cost measures

 - Targeting people with chronic needs

 - Enrollees' out-of-pocket spending

-Although the current version of the Child Core Set includes measures pertaining to some of these topics, MAP did not perceive them as comprehensive.
+Although the current version of the Medicaid Child Core Set includes measures pertaining to some of these topics, MAP did not perceive them as comprehensive.
 For example, two measures in the Child Core Set relate to mental health, but others are available and in development that could be considered for future addition to the set.

-Based on the prioritization of gap areas, MAP reviewed available NQF-endorsed® measures for potential addition to the measure set.
+Based on the prioritization of gap areas, MAP reviewed available NQF-endorsed measures for potential addition to the measure set.
 MAP's Measure Selection Criteria (Appendix C) dictate that NQF-endorsed measures are required for program measure sets, unless no relevant endorsed measures are available to achieve a critical program objective.
-NQF-endorsed measures have undergone a rigorous multistakeholder evaluation to ensure that they address aspects of care that are important and feasible to measure, provide consistent and credible information, and can be used for quality improvement and decisionmaking.
-For some areas, such as screening for abuse and neglect, trauma, and DME. no NQF-endorsed measures were found.
-These areas will be revisited during the annual review process in 2015.
+NQF-endorsed[®] measures have undergone a rigorous multi-stakeholder evaluation to ensure they address aspects of care that are important and feasible to measure, provide consistent and credible information, and can be used for quality improvement and decision-making.

-MAP also took note of a large number of measures in various stages of development under the auspices of the AHRQ-CMS Pediatric Quality Measures Program (PQMP).28 Seven Pediatric Healthcare Quality Measures Program Centers of Excellence (COEs) have received cooperative agreement grants to support measure development activities.
-When development and testing are complete, these measures will be publicly available for use and will help address the relative lack of measures designed for use with the pediatric population.
-Many measures on care coordination, behavioral health, and inpatient care are scheduled to be completed by February 2015, and it is likely that NQF will receive many of them for endorsement review.
-Though the timeline for 2014's expedited review precluded full examination of the PQMP measures, MAP will review them in more detail as part of the 2015 process.
+MAP also took note of a large number of measures in various stages of development under the auspices of the AHRQ-CMS Pediatric Quality Measures Program (PQMP).25 Seven CHIPRA Pediatric Healthcare Quality Measures Program Centers of Excellence (COEs) have received cooperative agreement grants to support measure development activities.
+When complete, these measures will be publicly available for use and will help address the relative lack of measures designed for use with the pediatric population.
+A large volume of measures on care coordination, behavioral health, and inpatient care are scheduled to be completed by February 2015 and NQF anticipates receiving many of them for endorsement review.
+MAP will review these new measures in more detail as part of the 2015 process.